jgthms/bulma/docs/_posts/2018-04-13-website-redesign.md

   </a>
 </figure>

-A **breadcrumb** is not visible at the top of each page, to easily navigate up and down the hierarchy.
+A **breadcrumb** is now visible at the top of each page, to easily navigate up and down the hierarchy.

 This has led to the creation of new **intermediate pages**: